defatic/tsLive/README.md

 ## Description

-CLI tool to check to see if your favorite Twitch Streamers are online!
+CLI tool to check to check if your favorite Twitch Streamers are online!

 ## Dependencies